zrythm/zrythm/doc/user/editing/edit-modes.rst

 ~~~~~~~~~~~~~~~~~~~
 This can be toggled to switch between Select and Stretch.

-In Select mode, you can make object selections and move,
+In Select mode, you can make object selections and
-clone and resize objects.
-This is the most common mode
+move, clone and resize objects.
+This is the most
-and the most common operations can be accomplished by just
+common mode and the most common operations can be
-using this.
+accomplished by just using this.

+.. todo:: Add pic showing object selection.

 Stretch mode is similar to the Select mode, with the
 exception that when you resize objects, their contents